Brushing your cat’s teeth using the best cat toothpaste is the most effective method to promote oral health throughout your pet’s life.

 The lack of proper preventive and therapeutic care causes plaque and tartar buildup, and as a result, it puts your darling cat at risk for periodontal disease.
 Currently, periodontal disease affects 70% of adult cats.

-Bacterial plaque surrounds the feline teeth every day.
-Plaque is soft, but it hardens rapidly to produce tartar, which is rough in texture and difficult to remove.
+Bacterial plaque surrounds the feline teeth daily.
+Plaque is soft, but it hardens fast to produce tartar, which is rough in texture and difficult to remove.

 Thankfully, you can prevent all these using the best cat toothpaste.
 When combined with consistency, you can provide your feline efficient plaque control.

 Vetoquinol Care Enzadent Toothpaste and Fingerbrush Dental Kit, Poultry – Editor’s Pick

 To reduce plaque formation, put in place a daily oral hygiene regime using Vetoquinol Care Enzadent Dental Kit.
 This product provides everything you need to get the ball rolling.